Document Fraud: How to Detect, Prevent & Protect Your Organisation

 Document fraud is a persistent challenge for educational institutions.
 Fraudsters forge and sell academic transcripts, diplomas, and certificates to:

-• Gain admission to educational programs
+• Gain admission to educational programmes

 • Secure scholarships or financial aid